Affiliate Marketing Without a Website: How Can You Do It?

 Who needs a website when you can harness the traffic of the world's second largest search engine?

-Whether a popular YouTuber or a niche blogger, you have a chance to get some serious sales.
-After all, the search engines love to put video content from YouTube towards the top of any search results.
+Whether a popular YouTuber or a niche blogger, you have a chance to get some serious sales (check out this article on how to find your YouTube niche).
+After all, the search engines love to put video content from YouTube towards the top of any search results (and now there are also a lot of different video search engines to use).

 The way the majority of internet marketers on YouTube get these sales is by putting affiliate links in the description, and then pointing out those links in the video.